 Redesigning a website means making major changes to the site’s format, design, and functionality with the goal of providing a better experience for visitors.
 A successful redesign of a website can increase earnings, decrease abandonment rates, and enhance the user experience (UX).

 Website redesign vs website refresh

 A redesign and a refresh may well be different when it comes to how resource-intensive they are, but they have one crucial thing in common: both of them will significantly impact your customers and their experience of your website.
-At the end of the day, whether you call what you’re doing a ‘redesign’ or a ‘refresh’ is far less important than HOW you go about it in the first place.
-And it all starts with asking a few questions:
+Whatever you’re doing, whether you call it a redesign or a refresh, the HOW of it matters more than the WHAT.
+And the first step is to pose some inquiries:

 6 questions to ask before a website redesign